 - HP-MM.7a - The judgement of a wide on the ‘off side’ should be in line with that used in other forms of cricket.

-- HP-MM.7c - In the MEN's PLATE ONLY, a 'leg side' wide delivery shall only be called if the delivery is (in the opinion of the umpire) outside the reasonable reach of the batsman when assessing their stance at the point of the delivery being released by the bowler.
+- HP-MM.7c - A 'leg side' wide delivery shall only be called if the delivery is (in the opinion of the umpire) outside the reasonable reach of the batsman when assessing their stance at the point of the delivery being released by the bowler.
 For avoidance of doubt, the batsman is unable to 'manufacture' a wide through stepping away from the delivery.
 This ruling is mandatory and CANNOT be opted out of through agreement between the two competing sides.

 - HP-MM.8 - Bowlers shall be limited to a maximum of ten yards for their ‘run-up’.
 The home team shall provide a marker to clearly show this maximum distance.
 Should a delivery be completed following a ‘run-up’ materially exceeding this distance then the umpire should declare a no-ball and the consequences detailed in HP-MM.11, HP-MM.12 and HP-MM.13 should follow.

 This ruling is to be enforced by the two umpires and any infringement can be called by either.
 In the interests of the spirit of the competition it is suggested that a warning be issued for the first infringement rather than resort to the immediate calling of a ‘no ball’.

 For the avoidance of doubt, a bowler’s ‘run-up’ is their direct & continuous approach to their point of delivery and is not related to the speed in which it is conducted.